gordonwatts/atlas-plot-agent/notebooks/adl-benchmarks/README.md

 **Models**: It is hard to tell where they work and don't - there is just too much!

+The selection of models to run came from various sources:

+- Ones that I have used before
+- Ones recommended by others
+- The [openrouter](https://openrouter.ai/rankings?category=programming#categories) leader board for code.

+The complete list can be pulled from the [models.yaml](models.yaml) file.

 - GPT5
   - Sometimes creates a `def main` and calls it.
 Seems like it would work fine.
   - GPT5 also parses the text in such a way it convinces itself that the user wants the whole dataset.
 This is an interesting problem - the user probably did.
 However, we don't want to emit code like that when testing!
 So we'll have to do something about that.